PLEASE SEE THAT MY GRAVE IS KEPT CLEAN – The Greenwood Cemetery CD Project

 Thank you Boo Boo Davis, L.a.
 Jones, Ethan Leinwand, Tecora Morgan and Chris Millar!
 You would never know Ethan and Tecora have never played with Boo and L.A.’s band.
 From the first note, they sounded like they’ve been playing together for decades.

 Great job Paul Niehaus IV👍 Thank you!
 Everyone was in good spirits, the set up was perfect and it showed.
-John May so glad you made it and brought your infinite wisdom
+John May so glad you made it and brought your infinite wisdom.

 This was a TREAT to behold and hear.
 Everyone was locked in and on it.